CloakProject/CloakCoin/README.md

 ## Branches explanation

-- `2.1.0` branch currently contains legacy dev code [beta 1 - testnet only
+- `2.1.0` branch contains the code of current live wallet
-- `anorak_master` branch contains windows targeted source
+- `anorak_master` branch contains windows targeted source for previous release (2.0.2.1)
-- `anorak_linux` branch contains (yes, you guessed it!) linux targeted source
+- `anorak_linux` branch contains (yes, you guessed it!) linux targeted source for previous release (2.0.2.1)
 - `master branch` is currently empty as we want to save it for a future unified source branch, to cover win/linux/mac platforms in one codebase